hadesain/audiomack/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added a color picker to make selecting colors easier.

 = 1.1.0 =
 * Added a search tab in the Audiomack's icon
 * Made album player height 352px